-Benefit Description You pay Maternity care Complete maternity (obstetrical) care, such as: • Prenatal care • Screening for gestational diabetes for pregnant women between 24-28 weeks gestation or first prenatal visit for women at a high risk. • Delivery • Postnatal care Nothing for routine prenatal care or the first postpartum care visit, \$25 PCP opffice visit / \$40 specialist visit for all postpartum visits thereafter.
-Nothing per visit to a certified nurse midwife Breastfeeding support, supplies and counseling for each birth Nothing Note: Here are some things to keep in mind: Office visit copayments for routine obstetrical care are waived.
+Benefit Description You pay Preventive care, children (cont.)
+Examinations, such as: Nothing - Hearing exams through age 17 to determine the need for hearing correction - Examinations done on the day of immunizations (up to age 22) • Eye exams through age 17 to determine the need for vision correction Nothing Note: You do not have to obtain a referral from your primary care physician for this service Maternity care Complete maternity (obstetrical) care, such as: Prenatal care Screening for gestational diabetes for pregnant women between 24-28 weeks gestation or first prenatal visit for women at a high risk.
+Delivery Nothing for routine prenatal care or the first postpartum care visit, \$25 PCP opffice visit / \$40 specialist visit for all postpartum visits thereafter.
+Nothing per visit to a certified nurse midwife Postnatal care Breastfeeding support, supplies and counseling for each birth Nothing Note: Here are some things to keep in mind: • Office visit copayments for routine obstetrical care are waived.
 Routine obstetrical care includes office visits, one office sonogram (as part of prenatal care) and laboratory work.
-Services not performed by your obstetrician, gynecologist or certified nurse midwife are subject to the applicable copays.
-You do not have to obtain a referral to see a participating obstetrician or gynecologist, or a participating certified nurse midwife, for obstetrical and gynecological care.
+Services not performed by your obstetrician, gynecologist or certified nurse midwife are subject to the applicable copays. • You do not have to obtain a referral to see a participating obstetrician or gynecologist, or a participating certified nurse midwife, for obstetrical and gynecological care.
 Obstetrical and gynecological services include routine care and follow-up services, as well as medically necessary services.
-A participating obstetrician/ gynecologist may issue referrals for pregnancy-related illnesses through the postpartum period.
-You may remain in the hospital up to 48 hours after a regular delivery and 96 hours after a cesarean delivery.
-We will extend your inpatient stay if medically necessary.
-We cover routine nursery care of the newborn child during the covered portion of the mother's maternity stay.
-We will cover other care of an infant who requires non-routine treatment only if we cover the infant under a Self and Family enrollment.
-Surgical benefits, not maternity benefits, apply to circumcision.
-Circumcisions are covered 100% during newborn stay.
-Note: Circumcisions following the newborn stay are covered under the surgical benefit at the applicable copayment.
-We pay hospitalization and surgeon services for non-maternity care the same as for illness and injury.
+A participating obstetrician/ gynecologist may issue referrals for pregnancy-related illnesses through the postpartum period. • You may remain in the hospital up to 48 hours after a regular delivery and 96 hours after a cesarean delivery.
+We will extend your inpatient stay if medically necessary. • We cover routine nursery care of the newborn child during the covered portion of the mother's maternity stay.
+We will cover other care of an infant who requires non-routine treatment only if we cover the infant under a Self Plus One or a Self and Family enrollment.
+Surgical benefits, not maternity benefits, apply to circumcision. • Circumcisions are covered 100% during newborn stay.
+Note: Circumcisions following the newborn stay are covered under the surgical benefit at the applicable copayment. • We pay hospitalization and surgeon services for non-maternity care the same as for illness and injury.
 We cover delivery services by a midwife only at accredited birthing centers and hospitals Not covered: Routine sonograms to determine fetal age, size or sex.
-All charges Family planning A range of voluntary family planning services, such as: Voluntary sterilization for women (See Surgical procedures Section 5 (b)) Surgically implanted contraceptives Administration of injectable contraceptive drugs (such as Depo Provera) Insertion and removal of Intrauterine devices (IUDs) Nothing Diaphragms and fitting of diaphragms Family planning - continued on next page
+All charges